MangelMaxime/Nacara/docs/nacara/configuration.md

 ## Configuration options

-Here is a list of the main category of option your can set within your `nacara.config.json` file:
+Here is a list of the main category of options you can set within your `nacara.config.json` file:

 1. [siteMetadata](#sitemetadata) (object)
 1. [navbar](#navbar) (object)